-Virtual reality (VR) has the power to revolutionise the world of corporate training.
+Virtual reality (VR) training has the power to revolutionise the corporate world.
 As we learn to adapt to changing working environments; from an increasingly remote-based workforce to the challenges faced by the long-term impact of Covid-19, having a strong and reliable skills base has never been more important.
 In the face of these changes, is now the time to embed innovative ways to support skills development – and could VR training be what your company needs?

 VR training is an immersive learning experience that recreates real life settings and simulates work challenges.
 It gives employees the chance to gain on-the-job training in a risk-free environment where they can learn by doing.
 Retention of skills learned in VR is high, meaning it is more likely to be applied in the workplace and ultimately lead to increased productivity.

 A recent report by PWC found that learners were four times faster to train on VR and 3.75 times more emotionally connected to content than in the classroom.
 In their survey learners were 275% more confident to apply skills learned after training and four times more focused than their e-learning peers.

 Replicating dangerous work environments makes VR training an attractive proposition, as it provides a safe space to learn high risk skills.
 From the defence and aerospace, to the oil & gas sectors, VR has been used to simulate potentially fatal scenarios without compromising safety.